Gastrointestinal stromal tumour (GIST)

 Pathologic stage (pTNM)

-The pathologic stage for gastrointestinal stromal tumours (GISTs) is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer (AJCC).
-This staging system is not used for children or adults who are known to have a genetic syndrome that is associated with GIST.
+The pathologic stage for gastrointestinal stromal tumours (GISTs) is based on the TNM staging system, an internationally recognized system created by the American Joint Committee on Cancer (AJCC).
+This staging system is not used for children or adults known to have a genetic syndrome associated with GIST.

 The AJCC system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 Generally, a higher number means a more advanced disease.